YogoGit/ESP-1ch-Gateway-v5.0/README.md

 ### Forcing a SPIFF format at startup

-The following parameter shoudl be set to 0 under normal circumstances.
+The following parameter should be set to 0 under normal circumstances.
 It does allow the system to force formatting of the SPIFFS filesystem.

  \#define SPIFF_FORMAT 0

 ### Setting Spreading Factor

 Set the _SPREADING factor to the desired SF7, SF8 - SF12 value.
-Please note that this value is closely related to teh value used for _CAD.
-If _CAD is enabled, the value of _SPREADING is not used by the gateway as it has all sreading factors enabled.
+Please note that this value is closely related to the value used for _CAD.
+If _CAD is enabled, the value of _SPREADING is not used by the gateway as it has all spreading factors enabled.

  \#define _SPREADING SF9

-Please note that the default frequency used is 868.1 MHz which can be changed in the loraModem.h file.
+Please note that the default frequency used is 868.1 MHz unless it was changed in the loraModem.h file.
-The user is advised NOT to change this etting and only use the default 868.1 MHz frequency.

 ### Channel Activity Detection

 Channel Activity Detection (CAD) is a function of the LoRa RFM95 chip to detect incoming messages (activity).
 These incoming messages might arrive on any of the well know spreading factors SF7-SF12.
 By enabling CAD, the gateway can receive messages of any of the spreading factors.

-Actually it is used in normal operation to tell the receiver that another signal is using the channel already.
+It is also used in normal operation to tell the receiver that another signal is using the channel already.

 The CAD functionality comes at a (little) price: The chip will not be able to receive very weak signals as the CAD function will use the RSSI register setting of the chip to determine whether or not it received a signal (or just noise).
 As a result, very weak signals are not received which means that the range of the gateway will be reduced in CAD mode.

  \#define _CAD 1

 ### Over the Air Updates (OTA)

-As from version 4.0.6 the gateway allows over the air updating if the setting A_OTA is on.
+Since version 4.0.6 the gateway allows over the air updating if the setting A_OTA is enabled.
 The over the air software requires once setting of the 4.0.6 version over USB to the gateway, after which the software is (default) enabled for use.

 The first release only supports OTA function using the IDE which in practice means the IDE has to be on the same network segment as the gateway.

 Note: You have to use Bonjour software (Apple) on your network somewhere.
 A version is available for most platforms (shipped with iTunes for windows for example).
 The Bonjour software enables the gateway to use mDNS to resolve the gateway ID set by OTA after which download ports show up in the IDE.

 Todo: The OTA software has not (yet) been tested in conjuction with the WiFiManager software.

  \#define A_OTA 1

 ### Enable Webserver

 This setting enables the webserver.
-Although the webserver itself takes a lot of memory, it greatly helps to configure the gatewayat run-time and inspects its behaviour.
+Although the webserver itself takes a lot of memory, it greatly helps to configure the gateway at run-time and inspect its behaviour.
 It also provides statistics of last messages received.
 The A_REFRESH parameter defines whether the webserver should renew every X seconds.

  \#define A_SERVER 1				// Define local WebServer only if this define is set
  \#define A_REFRESH 0				// Will the webserver refresh or not?